JSiapo/APIFood/README.md

-# API for food

-API for get foods and menu for days
+API to obtain food and menu for days, which will be used in different client applications.

 ## Requirements

-- A database (support by typeorm)
+- A database (support by [typeorm](https://typeorm.io/))

+  - Mysql
+  - SQLite
+  - Postgres
+  - SQL Server
+  - SQL.js
+  - Oracle Database
+  - MongoDB (**experimental**)

 ## How to use

-Change options in `ormconfig.json`.
+Change the database configuration in `ormconfig.json`.

+### Run in local

 Install dependences and run in **local**.